Last Updated: March 25, 2023 by Flora Gibbins

 - Golden Neon Tetras: These fish have a red-gold line and gold color that beautifully contrast with planted plants in the fish tank.
 They look like albinos but they suffer from leucism.

-- Longfin Neon Tetras: These aquarium fish have longer fins than true neon tetra and subdued body colors.
+- Longfin Neon Tetras: These aquarium fish have longer fins and subdued body colors.

 Neon tetras are active fish that spend most of their day swimming in the middle column.
 You will find them playing or hiding in the aquarium plants.